rc1/Bowie/README.md

 Bowie apps are the apps which are run within collections.
 They can be published to the bowie repository.
 They will be created and published on, likely, a single development machines.

-Enter into the application/project working directory and run `bowie init --app`.
-This will create a `bowie.app.json`

 Creating
 --------